ionic-team/ionic-docs/src/pages/developing/hardware-back-button.md

 # Hardware Back Button

-By default, when a user presses the Android hardware back button, the current view will be popped off the navigation stack.
-If there are no views to pop, nothing will happen.
-This guide will show you how to customize this behavior.
+The hardware back button is found on most Android devices.
+In native applications it can be used to close modals, navigate to the previous view, exit an app, and more.
+By default in Ionic, when the back button is pressed, the current view will be popped off the navigation stack, and the previous view will be displayed.
+If no previous views exist in the navigation stack, nothing will happen.
+This guide will show how to customize the behavior of the hardware back button.

-> The hardware back button refers to the physical back button found on most Android devices and should not be confused with either the browser back button or `ion-back-button`.
-The information in this guide only applies to Android devices and is not relevant for iOS devices.
+> The hardware back button refers to the physical back button on an Android device and should not be confused with either the browser back button or `ion-back-button`.
+The information in this guide only applies to Android devices.

-## Overview
+## Hardware Back Button in Capacitor and Cordova

 When running in a Capacitor or Cordova application, Ionic Framework will emit an `ionBackButton` event when a user presses the hardware back button.

-> The `ionBackButton` event will **not** be emitted when running an app in a web browser.

 When listening for the `ionBackButton` event, you can register a handler to be fired.
 This handler can perform actions such as quitting the app or opening a confirmation dialog.
 Each handler must be assigned a priority.
 By default, only one handler is fired per hardware back button press.
 The priority value is used to determine which callback should be called.
 This is useful because if you have a modal open, you likely would not want the modal to close _and_ the app to navigate backwards when pressing the hardware back button.
 Only running one handler at a time allows the modal to close but still requires another press of the hardware back button to navigate backwards.